Southern University System: Southern University Laboratory School

 Southern University Laboratory School (Southern Lab) is a laboratory school under Southern University's College of Education that serves students in K-12 grades; it is located on the Baton Rouge campus.
 The school has been operating since 1922.

+Athletics

+Some institutions sponsors athletic programs.
+Southern University and A&M College is a member of the SWAC of the NCAA Division I. Southern University at New Orleans is a member of the HBCU Athletic Conference, part of NAIA.
+While Southern University at Shreveport competes in the NJCAA.